 Application Calendar: Class of 2024

 Oct 1: FAFSA and CSS Profile systems open.
 Complete these applications ASAP.
-They use your 2019 tax returns, so no reason to wait.
+They will use your 2021 tax returns, so there's no reason to wait.
 Example: The 2024-2025 FAFSA will use information from your 2022 tax returns.

 October - March: Priority financial aid deadlines for many Florida schools.
 These have gotten earlier, so check with your schools.
 Because of this year's FAFSA opening change, schools may be changing previously set deadlines.
 Check with each school.